Spine and Back Pain

 Cause: Messages are sent and received between the brain and the rest of the body through a bundle of nerves known as the spinal cord.
 Each bone in the spine has a central opening, or foramen.
 Stacked one on top of the other, they create a canal that protects the delicate network of nerves.
 Neurological disorders of the spine could be the result of trauma to the bones that protect the spinal cord.
 This includes fractures of the bone itself, or damage to the discs that maintain the normal spacing between the bones.
 It may also include disorders such as rheumatoid arthritis or osteoporosis that affect the quality of bone health.
 There are also other disorders that may cause injury to the spinal cord without trauma to the bone, such as MS, HIV, syphilis, tumors, genetic disorders, or even a copper deficiency.
 Depending on the underlying cause of the spinal neurologic disorder, symptoms can include back pain or weakness, loss of sensitivity to touch, loss of reflexes, a lack of control over bladder and bowel functions or even paralysis.
 If you suddenly and inexplicably experience paralysis or incontinence, seek immediate medical care at the nearest emergency room.

-Diagnosis: The providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center are committed to best practices in diagnosing a neurological disorder in the spine.
+Diagnosis: The providers at St. Luke’s Medical Center are committed to best practices in diagnosing a neurological disorder in the spine.
 The tools used to diagnose a neurological disorder include a physical examination, a thorough review of symptoms and medical history, and imaging tests like MRIs or CT scans.

 Treatment: Once diagnosed, treating neurological spinal disorders may involve physical and/or occupational therapy.
 If the prognosis from a specialist confirms that restoring full function or a cure is unlikely, then new treatment goals may focus on rehabilitation in order to restore as much function as possible and help the patient adapt to the new circumstances.
 In this situation, additional resources such as a social worker or therapist may be enlisted.
 It is especially important that patients have supportive family and friends during this time.